ale-augustin/payloadTools/README.md

   - For any issues arising related to XML formatting, ensure XML Tools remains active and properly functioning.

 ## Release Notes

+### Version 1.0.2

+- Added capability to handle scenarios when a document with the desired XML name already exists.
+- Introduced functionality to close the original tab after conversion.

+### Version 1.0.1

+- Feature added to check for unsaved files, ensuring the user has saved their file before attempting to convert it to XML.

 ### Version 1.0.0